-The Representative Assembly further directs that NEA work with stakeholders, including parents, students, and policy makers, to seize the opportunities that digital technologies provide.
-Some educators now have access to the technological tools to further professionalize teaching, vastly enhance and enrich student learning, and meet the individual needs of every student.
-It is time to ensure that ALL educators have access and are prepared to use these digital tools.
+15 The Representative Assembly further directs that NEA work with stakeholders, including parents,

+16 students, and policy makers, to seize the opportunities that digital technologies provide.
+Some educators now have access to the technological tools to further professionalize teaching, vastly enhance and enrich 17

+18 student learning, and meet the individual needs of every student.
+It is time to ensure that ALL educators 19

+- have access and are prepared to use these digital tools. - 20

-Addendum
+Addendum 21

-Blended and/or Hybrid Learning
+23 Blended and/or Hybrid Learning

-Blended and/or hybrid learning is an integrated instructional approach in which a student learns, at least in part, at a supervised physical location away from home and through online delivery where the student has control over at least some aspects of the time and place of accessing the curriculum.
-The Policy Statement supports maximizing student learning by using both technology and real life educators in the process.
-It rejects the idea that effective learning can take place completely online and without interaction with certified teachers and fully qualified faculty.
+24 Blended and/or hybrid learning is an integrated instructional approach in which a student learns, at 25 least in part, at a supervised physical location away from home and through online delivery where the 26 student has control over at least some aspects of the time and place of accessing the curriculum.
+The Policy Statement supports maximizing student learning by using both technology and real life educators 27 28 in the process.
+It rejects the idea that effective learning can take place completely online and without

+- interaction with certified teachers and fully qualified faculty.
+29 - 30

-The Definition of Fully Qualified Educators
+31 The Definition of Fully Qualified Educators

-The term "educator" includes teachers, librarians/media specialists, and education support professionals in preK-12 public schools, and faculty and staff of higher education institutions.
-Educators should be fully qualified, certified, and/or licensed to teach the subjects they are teaching, including in online instructional settings.
+The term "educator" includes teachers, librarians/media specialists, and education support professio-32 33 nals in preK-12 public schools, and faculty and staff of higher education institutions.
+Educators should 34 be fully qualified, certified, and/or licensed to teach the subjects they are teaching, including in online 35 instructional settings.

-Technology as a Tool
+Technology as a Tool 37

-Technology is a tool to enhance and enrich instruction for students, and should not be used to replace educational employees who work with students or limit their employment.
+38 Technology is a tool to enhance and enrich instruction for students, and should not be used to replace 39 educational employees who work with students or limit their employment.

-Special Education Services
+41 Special Education Services

-Use of virtual learning to provide instruction to students receiving special education services for behavioral/self-regulation needs will be determined by the IEP Team.
-The enrollment in a virtual school will not be used as a behavior consequence.
+42 Use of virtual learning to provide instruction to students receiving special education services for beha-43 vioral/self-regulation needs will be determined by the IEP Team.
+The enrollment in a virtual school will 44 not be used as a behavior consequence.

-Data Privacy
+46 Data Privacy

-Safeguarding personal data must also be a top priority of NEA and its affiliates.
-NEA needs to demonstrate its commitment to protecting data privacy.
-Educators need to be informed about FERPA and state data privacy laws, regulations, and policies.
-NEA believes that professional development needs to include instruction about data privacy, including responsibilities and the rights of whistleblowers in the event of reporting a violation.
+47 Safeguarding personal data must also be a top priority of NEA and its affiliates.
+NEA needs to 48 demonstrate its commitment to protecting data privacy.
+Educators need to be informed about FERPA and include instruction about data privacy, including responsibilities and the rights of whistleblowers in the 50